-Oral Finasteride vs Topical Finasteride: Which is better?
+Oral Finasteride vs Topical – Which should you choose?

-Avoiding side effects is the biggest reason for the invention of topical Finasteride.
-But that also leads us to the biggest question – does it work?
+Avoiding side effects may be the biggest reason for switch away from oral finasteride.
+But that also leads us to the biggest question…

 An example of results from a real medical study published in the Indian Dermatology Online Journal is below – see the before and after images: